JGastager/vue-in-viewport/README.md

     opacity: 0;
 }

-/* add your visible state with .is-in-viewport for transitioning in and out, or use .was-in-viewport to transition in only once */
+/* add your visible state with .is-in-viewport for transitioning in and out or use .was-in-viewport to transition in only once */ .is-in-viewport {
-.is-in-viewport {
     transform: scale(1);
     opacity: 1;